ericeoeur/strengthstr2_reactnative/readme.md

 ##### So that
 - See how each individual lift is going over time in detail
 - get details including set success/failure, personal notes per workout
-- a timer with options of 1-5 minutes within the workout so you dont have to use different apps

 ##### Acceptance Criteria
 - see how each individual lift is going over time